Last updated on April 25th, 2023

 Sometimes, patients are worried about the strength and durability of non-metallic crowns (porcelain and zirconia).
 However, it is not a big deal to think that front teeth are just for cutting and tearing food and thus not subject to strong pressure as much as back teeth.
 You can use a zirconia crown on your front tooth for up to 20 years.

 Front Tooth Dental Crown Procedure

 The procedural steps of dental crowns are as follows:

 - The dentist files down the sides of the tooth.

 - The mold of the tooth is taken and sent to the dental lab.

 - Meanwhile, the dentist places a temporary crown on the tooth.

 - A few days later, the temporary crown is replaced with the permanent crown.
-Note that some dental clinics have in-house labs, which make it possible to get your crowns on the same day or following day in some cases.
+Note that some dental clinics have in-house dental labs, which make it possible to get your crowns on the same day or the following day in some cases.

 Front Tooth Dental Crown Cost